portotype/decodeportugal.com/README.md

 1. File company details on Beneficiary Register (RCBE).
 1. Open a local Bank account.
 1. Register as open for business in the Tax Office ("Autoridade Tributária").
-1. File the remuneration status of the General Manager.
+1. File the Social Security status of the General Manager.
 1. Sign a Shareholders agreement ("Parassocial").
 This is optional, but most likely you will want to sign one with your investors and co-founders.
 1. Buy a ledger for the company decisions.
 1. Buy an official stamp for the company.